Health in Nature: The ScienceJanuary 11, 2016

 This article hit home for us as we have long stood by the concept that a longer trip is a better trip.
-It’s important to take time to settle into the experience and your surroundings, slow down and shake off the day to day.
+It’s important to take time to settle into the experience and your surroundings, slow down, shake off the day to day, and find health in nature.
 Now, we have some science to back us up!
 The following article published in “The Current”, the American River Conservancy’s quarterly newsletter.
 Enjoy!

 In his book, “The Creation”, Dr. E.O.
 Wilson engages in a dialogue with an imaginary preacher in order to argue persuasively that both science and religion have compelling reasons to support the good stewardship and preservation of Nature.
 He defines Nature as “the original environment and its life forms before human impact”.

 As one of the world’s foremost ecologists, Dr. Wilson shares the concern of many climatologists and other scientists.
 The current activities of humankind threaten over half the world’s species with extinction by the end of the century.
 Not only do these organisms have practical value as natural ecosystems providing us with clean air, water, energy, food, etc. Dr. Wilson argues they are important to preserve for their own sake, as part of God’s Creation.

 But what is the evidence that the experience of Nature benefits human health directly?
 Should we preserve it for that reason as well?
 Let us explore some recent science.